What is Clonazepam?

 Will Clonazepam Appear on a Drug Test?

 This is a question that many who are prescribed Klonipin (Clonazepam) may wonder.
+Of if it’s possible to have Clonazepam detection in Urine.
 Though there are many variables that may determine whether or not one can fail a drug test from a

 Clonazepam prescription, there are some things to consider that will help determine one’s chances.